Fear and sweating in Pakistan's hottest cities

 If the air was the slightest bit more humid, Khan admits the city would be an uninhabitable living "hell".

-Further east in swampy Karachi, the sprawling megacity of over 20 million also remains at risk of being decimated by rising temperatures.
+Further east in the swampy port of Karachi, the sprawling megacity of over 20 million also remains at risk of being decimated by rising temperatures.

 In 2015, a heatwave killed 1,200 people in the city, nearly two-thirds of whom were homeless residents unable to find sanctuary indoors or access to reliable drinking water.